• Skip to main content

 • How to Make Butternut Squash Mac and Cheese

-• A gold serving spoon tucked into a casserole dish of baked butternut squash mac and cheese, garnished with fresh thyme leaves.
+A gold spoon tucked into a casserole dish of baked butternut squash mac and cheese with a striped linen napkin to the side.

 How to Make Butternut Squash Mac and Cheese